Dairy free creamy tuna noodles and cheese sauce is easy to make and easy to eat! Creamy, delicious, dairy free comfort food.

 In a medium saucepan melt the buttery spread, and saute the onion until soft, about five minutes.
 Stir in the flour and spices.

-Slowly add in the almond milk.
+Slowly add in the dairy free milk.

 Cook over medium heat, stirring constantly until mixture boils; reduce heat to a simmer, but keep stirring constantly.